wiicode/cybersecurity-framework/bronze-controls/byod-guidance.md

 3. Older or unsupported platform versions are more likely to contain security weaknesses and lack modern mitigations which makes them harder to exploit.
 4.  **What device policies will you enforce, and how will you enforce them?** You may be able to enforce some policies, including minimum passcode length and preventing copy and paste between work and personal apps.
 You will need to check your MDM service documentation for what policies are supported on your chosen devices.
 5.  **What service access policies will you enforce?** For example, you could use compliance policies and strong authentication to verify *devices* before they are allowed access to enterprise services if supported.
 Either way, strong *user* authentication including Multi-Factor Authentication is especially important for BYOD as it may not be possible to implement strong machine authentication for personal devices.
 6.  **How will individual services prevent personal devices from accessing sensitive data?** You might want to restrict access from personal devices to certain areas of a single service.
-For example, you may block access from personal devices to the most sensitive internal documents within your file storage services, whilst still allowing them to access less sensitive material in the same service.
+For example, you may block access from personal devices to the most sensitive internal documents within your file storage services, while still allowing them to access less sensitive material in the same service.
 7.  **How and where will you enforce these policies?** They could be enforced at an authentication service, network firewall, or on specific services.

 Security controls which adversely effect the usability of a device will drive down adoption and so undermine your approach.